 - Oral fluconazole (200-400 mg daily).

-- Intravenous (IV) fluconazole, an echinocandin - eg, caspofungin, or amphotericin.
+- If oral treatment cannot be tolerated, intravenous (IV) fluconazole or an echinocandin - eg, caspofungin, or micafungin.

-- Second-line drugs are oral itraconazole oral solution, IV posaconazole or IV voriconazole.
+- Second-line treatments are oral itraconazole oral solution, oral posaconazole or IV or oral voriconazole.

 - First-line treatment options:

-- For AIDS patients, HAART is advised to prevent recurrence.
+- For AIDS patients, antiretroviral therapy is advised to prevent recurrence.

 Candidal skin infections